 According to science, having fun makes us smarter, kinder, improve our relationships, make us feel more youthful, and reduces stress.
 It’s not just your health, but your career, relationships, and your looks that can all improve if you focus on having more fun.
 Approaching self-care from this angle may just be the switch-up you need to inspire you to stick to it.
 Plus, personal development is easier when you add fun to it.

-Use specific and actionable steps like these to help you keep your resolution and add more fun to your life:
+Use specific and actionable steps like these to help you keep your resolution and add more fun to your life.
+I recommend that you do at least 2-3 of these activities, and of course, please add your own steps/mini-goals to this list.

 - Join a dance class